Non-Integrated Program

 Client Experience

-• Single vendor partner for ease of communication
+• Single IDM vendor partner for ease of communication

-• Instant information sharing from claim initiation to close
+• Instant information sharing from disability claim initiation to close

-• Channeling employee claims and benefits for a smoother claim process and quicker resolution
+• Channeling employee claims and benefits for a smoother disability claim process and quicker resolution

 • Avoid duplication of effort, both by the employee as well as the HR or Risk Management team

-• Single source of messaging, easing confusion and creating a more positive claims experience
+• Single source of messaging, easing confusion and creating a more positive disability claims management experience

 • Event triggers that spur action to coordinate FMLA, WC, STD and ADAA